-On September 14, 2006, the Company entered into a management agreement (Agreement) with Trinad Management for five years.
-Pursuant to the terms of the Agreement, Trinad Management will provide certain management services, including, without limitation, the sourcing, structuring and negotiation of a potential business combination transaction involving the Company in exchange for a fee of \$90 per quarter, plus reimbursements of all expenses reasonably incurred in connection with the provision of Agreement.
+On September 14, 2006, the Company entered into a management agreement (the "Management Agreement") with Trinad Management for five years.
+Pursuant to the terms of the Management Agreement, Trinad Management will provide certain management services, including, without limitation, the sourcing, structuring and negotiation of a potential business combination transaction involving the Company in exchange for a fee of \$90 per quarter, plus reimbursements of all expenses reasonably incurred in connection with the provision of Agreement.
 The Management Agreement expires on September 14, 2011.
 Either party may terminate with prior written notice.
 However, if the Company terminates, it shall pay a termination fee of \$1,000.
-For the years ended December 31, 2007 and 2006, the Company paid management fees under the agreement of \$360 and \$107, respectively.
+For the year ended March 31, 2009 the Company paid management fees under the agreement of \$360; for the three months ended March 31, 2008, the Company paid management fees under the agreement of \$90; and for the year ended December 31, 2007 the Company paid management fees under the agreement of \$360.